Question 44: Multiple donors?

 Most laboratory reports indicate a positive result as reactive, and a negative result as non-reactive.
 Occasionally, laboratory reports show a specific antibody titer.
 In this case, compare the laboratory result to the reported standards to determine if the result was reactive or non-reactive.

 Indicate if the related donor signed an IRB-approved consent form to donate research blood samples to the CIBMTR.
-If “yes (donor consented),” continue with question 77.
-If “no (donor declined), “not approached,” or “no applicable (center not participating),” continue with question 80.
+If Yes (donor consented), continue with question 74.
+If No (donor declined), Not approached, or Not applicable (center not participating), continue with question 77.

-Report the date the research sample consent form was signed by the related donor and continue with question 78.
+Report the date the research sample consent form was signed by the related.
 Do not report the date that the witness or healthcare professional signed the consent form.

 There are a select number of transplant centers participating in the Related Specimen Repository.
-If your center is one of the participating centers, and the recipient provided a research sample, select “yes” and provide the recipient ID in question 79.
+If your center is one of the participating centers, and the recipient provided a research sample, select Yes and provide the recipient ID in question 76.
 The ID number is located on the bar code that is attached to the sample tube.

-If the recipient did not provide a research sample, select “no” and continue with question 80.
+If the recipient did not provide a research sample, select No and continue with question 77.

-Question 80: Specify the number of products infused from this donor
+Question 77: Specify number of products infused from this donor

 : CIBMTR defines a single product (i.e., cellular product) as cells collected from a single donor using the same mobilization cycle and collection method regardless of the number of collection days.